 8. Scottsdale’s Museum Of The West

-Enjoy a quiet moment in the Sculpture Courtyard where the exhibits change regularly.
+Among the many things you can do in Scottsdale, be sure to enjoy a quiet moment in the Sculpture Courtyard where the exhibits change regularly.
 However, the contemplative nature of the modern-meets-western courtyard art always reflects Scottsdale’s history and her people.

 9. Scottsdale’s Public Art Collection

-You can wander the streets of Scottsdale and view interesting and contemplative public art across the city.
+In addition to visiting art galleries, you can wander the streets of Scottsdale and view interesting and contemplative public art across the city.
 Scottsdale Public Art’s permanent collection includes commemorative statues, intriguing waterfalls, contemporary sculptures, and interactive installations.
 A stop at the Horseshoe Falls monument is where you can take a respite in the cooling mist emanating from the river rock that surrounds perfectly stacked horseshoe towers.
 The towers are cleverly arranged in a horseshoe shape, reinforcing the Western theme.

 Every Thursday night, the Scottsdale Gallery Association (SGA) hosts an ArtWalk down Main Street.
 Casually stroll through over two-dozen galleries, two museums, and past several of Scottsdale’s public art installations showcasing collectible art pieces, Native art, and decorative work.
 Several times throughout the year, the SGA hosts festive, themed Gold Palette ArtWalks for your strolling pleasure.